djcunningham0/dannycunningham.com/content/posts/2025-11-16-chicago-tool-library-search-3/index.md

 draft = false
 description = """
   Subjective analysis can only take us so far.
-  Let's attempt to objectively evaluate search performance so we can measure whether our solutions are working.
+  Let's attempt to quantify search performance so we can measure whether our solutions are working.
   In this post, I describe methodology to infer the relevant items for each query and the quality of search results.
 """
 +++